Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 April 2025 02.21.05 UTC
+- WIB: Kamis, 3 April 2025 03.28.03 UTC
-- WITA: Kamis, 3 April 2025 03.21.05 UTC
+- WITA: Kamis, 3 April 2025 04.28.03 UTC
-- WIT: Kamis, 3 April 2025 04.21.05 UTC
+- WIT: Kamis, 3 April 2025 05.28.03 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational